“Let it snow, let it snow, let it snow!”

 Corn starch helps absorb moisture and prevents the formation of clumps.
 It also gives the bath bomb a smooth, silky texture.
 So, if you’re looking for a bubbly, foamy bath bomb, corn starch is your friend!

 The isopropyl alcohol helps moisten the bath bomb mix for it to form clumps and take shape without providing too much moisture and setting off a fizzy reaction.

 The humble paintbrush can be used to create beautiful designs on your bath bombs.
 The result is a colorful and unique bath bomb that’s sure to please.

 This aluminum mold is specifically designed for bath bombs.
 It’s the best way to get perfect results every time – no air bubbles or uneven surfaces, and everything comes out looking smooth and perfect.
 Plus, it’s reusable, so you can make as many bath bombs as you want!

 Always dilute an essential oil when using it on the skin.
 This essential oil recipe is unlikely to cause skin irritation when diluted properly.
 If the oil has been oxidized (left with the cap off for long periods of time) it is more likely to cause skin irritation.
 Check out this dilution chart for diluting this essential oil properly.

-This recipe is generally safe to use if you are pregnant.
-Consult your doctor prior to use.
+If you are pregnant, consult your doctor prior to use.